ralna/defcon/README.md

 ## Synopsis

-The deco library implements the deflated continuation algorithm of Farrell, Beentjes and Birkisson.
+The defcon library implements the deflated continuation algorithm of Farrell, Beentjes and Birkisson.
 Its objective is to compute the solutions of